tafariberesford/My-API-Project/README.md

 ## My API Project

-The name of your project with deployed URL.
+file:///Users/tafariberesford/general_assembly/sei/penguin/unit_1/week_3/project_1/Tafari-s-Spectacular-Food-Search/index.html?

 ## Project Description

 This project will allow users to search food recipes that they are interested in!
 From dinners to desserts, this project has it all.
+Users will be able to see a clear picture of the recipe and will be able to see what ingredients they would need.

 ## API and Data Sample